 - Freeze thoroughly before removing from the moulds.
 Transfer the completed treats to a suitable container and return to the freezer for frozen storage until use.

-It takes a little extra time to incrementally freeze and fill the moulds for a layered puppermint patty look, but the dogs don’t care about looks.
-You can skip that time by carefully layering on your yogurt mixtures and/or marbling.
-Or just mix it all together as noted above.
+It takes a little extra time to incrementally freeze for a layered puppermint patty look, but the dogs don’t care about looks.
+You can skip that time by carefully layering thick mixtures and/or marbling.
+Or just mix it all together, as noted above.
 It all tastes the same in the end!